 The structure of both Qing tomb complexes follows the traditional Han Chinese format, a Sacred or Spirit Way guarded by stone animals and officials leads to a site at the foot of a mountain.
 In the Eastern group, the largest central tomb (Xiaoling) is that of Shun Zhi, the founder of the dynasty.
 The area has a number of ornamental arches, bridges and halls.
 The long lived Emperor Qianlong has the finest tomb, it was started when he was 30 and he went on to live to the age of 88.
 Dowager Empress Cixi has a large and impressive tomb, and to emphasize her control in this case the Phoenix (representing the Empress) is shown dominating the Dragon (representing the Emperor).

-Kangxi and the emperors following him, spent the summer months at Changde, often in outdoor pursuits such as hunting in the hills.
-It reminded the Manchu rulers of their origins as herdsmen out on the northern plains.
-Chengde was also known as Jehol or Rehe in pinyin after an old name for the whole province of which it was capital.
+Kangxi and the emperors following him, spent the summer months at Chengde, often in outdoor pursuits such as hunting in the hills.
+It reminded the Manchu rulers of their origins as herdsmen of the northern plains.
+Chengde was also known as Jehol or Rehe in pinyin after an old name for the whole province of which it was the capital.
 It was here that British ambassador Earl MacCartney sought a trade agreement with China in vain in 1793.
 Chengde gradually grew to be even larger than the Imperial Palaces in Beijing.
 There are replicas of many buildings of traditional and regional architecture dotted around lakes with linking walkways.
-The Putuozongcheng Miao is a replica of the Potala Palace, Lhasa.
+The Putuozongcheng Miao is a replica of the Potala Palace, Lhasa and was built for the visit of the Panchen Lama in 1780.
 Pule Si ➚ or ‘Temple of Universal Joy’ has a conical yellow roof rather like the Temple of Heaven in Beijing.
-Puning Si commemorates the defeat of Mongol rebels and has a Tibetan style and is a working monastery while the Wenjin Pavilion ➚housed a great collection of books.
-Chengde fell into ruin after the foundation of the Republic of China and only recently after painstaking restoration has it become a major tourist attraction.
+Wenjin Pavilion ➚ housed a great collection of books.
+The perimeter wall is reminiscent of the Great Wall.
+Just outside the walls isPuning Sia temple that commemorates the defeat of Mongol rebels and has a Tibetan style and is a working monastery.
+It has a huge statue of Guanyin.
+Chengde fell into ruin after the foundation of the Republic of China and only after recent painstakingly careful restoration has it become a major tourist attraction.

-Copyright © Chinasage 2012 to 2016
+Copyright © Chinasage 2012 to 2019